isabella232/offer-decisioning.en/help/documentation-updates.md

 A new section has been added on how to create Offer Decisioning reports in Adobe Experience Platform.
 [Read more](reports/get-started-events.md)

+The documentation has been updated to reflect the new navigation in Offer Decisioning functionalities.

 ## March 2021 {#march-2021}

 Information has been added on how to use a decision rule or a segment as a constraint in a decision.
 [Read more](offer-activities/create-offer-activities.md#add-decisions)